Rebekah Borg: Politics

 Rebekah Borg’s introduction to politics came during her work as a journalist, where she interviewed several politicians and investigated a number of breaking stories.

 In December 2020 she was approved as a general election candidate for the Nationalist Party on the 7th and 11th districts.

-Rebekah Borg contested the 2022 Maltese general election for the first time, obtaining 2078 votes from the 7th district and 1756 votes from the 11th district.
+Borg contested the 2022 Maltese general election for the first time, obtaining 2078 votes from the 7th district and 1756 votes from the 11th district.
 Rebekah Borg was elected to parliament through a casual election after Adrian Delia vacated his seat on the 7th district.
-Borg was given the role of spokesperson responsible for Lands and Consumer rights and a member on the Lands Board representing the Opposition.